Uplafe/C-Programming/README.md

     return 0;
 }
 ```

-## 🧮 Even or Odd Identifier
+🔢 Even or Odd Identifier

-**Description:**
+Description:
-A program that allows users to identifiy if a value is even or odd.
+A program that allows users to identify if a value is even or odd.
 ```c
 #include <stdio.h>